Territory of the Rapid Support Forces: Economy

-Since the beginning of the civil war, markets with the name "Dagalo Markets" were found in different places like Kordofan, Darfur and the Khartoum metropolitan area, there are also common in the cities of west Sudan which is were the RSF had much power.
+Since the beginning of the civil war, markets with the name "Dagalo Markets" were found in different places like Kordofan, Darfur and the Khartoum metropolitan area, there are also common in the cities of west Sudan which is where the RSF had much power.
 Goods which were looted by the Rapid Support Forces, affiliated militias or criminal gangs are put on these markets by smugglers.
-Also the opponent of the RSF, the SAF takes part of the "Dagalo Markets".
+Also, the opponent of the RSF, the SAF takes part of the "Dagalo Markets".

-The Rapid Support Forces banned the new issued currency of the Republic of Sudan which got issued in December 2024.
+The Rapid Support Forces banned the new issued currency of the Republic of Sudan which was issued in December 2024.